From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 Free!
 The national park is always open and free – all you need to do is pay for parking and a guide if you use one.

-Bastei Bridge hotels and Bastei Bridge parking
+Bastei Bridge hotel and Bastei Bridge parking

 For those of you looking at staying as close to the bridge as possible, then look no further than the Berghotel Bastei.